I Wanna Be Down

 "I Wanna Be Down" is the debut single of American recording artist Brandy from her self-titled debut album (1994).
-It was written by musicians Keith Crouch and Kipper Jones, with production helmed by the former, it was released on September 5, 1994, by the Atlantic Recording Corporation.
+It was written by musicians Keith Crouch and Kipper Jones, with production helmed by the former, it was released in 1994, by the Atlantic Recording Corporation.
 The song is a mid-tempo track that features a thunderous beat and light synth riffs.
 Lyrically, "I Wanna Be Down" describes a flirt with a boy, who Norwood tries to convince of her loveliness.